pythonhealthdatascience/pydesrap_mms/README.md

 pytest
 ```

 The repository contains a GitHub action `tests.yaml` which will automatically run tests with new commits to GitHub.
 This is continuous integration, helping to catch bugs early and keep the code stable.
+It will run the tests on three operating systems: Ubuntu, Windows and Mac.

+If you have changed the model behaviour, you may wish to amend, remove or write new tests.

+🔎 **Linting**

 You can lint the `.py` files by running either of this commands from the terminal: